valentjn/vscode-ltex-languages/ACKNOWLEDGMENTS.md

 Avenir LT Std for "LanguageTool"
 ```

-## License notice for LanguageTool
+## License Notice for LanguageTool

 [LanguageTool](https://github.com/languagetool-org/languagetool) is licensed under the LGPL 2.1 or later.